sualeh/magnetictrackparser/.github/PULL_REQUEST_TEMPLATE.md

 > I really appreciate your interest in Magnetic Track Parser.
-At this point, I am not accepting any pull requests or contributions, since I am trying to figure out copyright and/ or patent issues.
->
-> Please feel free to file bug reports and enhancement requests, though, and I will do my best to address them quickly.
->
+If you would like to make a contribution, please sign the Contributor Agreement first.
+Please read ".github/CLA.md" carefully, and put your name in the table at the bottom as a signatory.
+Please commit this change as a verified commit, and submit a pull request.

 > **Sualeh Fatehi** <sualeh@hotmail.com>